b2beauty/grpc-kit/README.md

 ### GRPC::Kit::Communication::Resilient

 Sometimes, GRPC and Google::Cloud raises _unavailable error_, but you can retry and all works fine.
-Based on [Datastore documentation](https://cloud.google.com/appengine/articles/handling_datastore_errors#timeouts-due-to-datastore-issues) we implemented a _helper_ to _resilient communication_.
+Based on [Datastore documentation](https://cloud.google.com/appengine/articles/handling_datastore_errors#timeouts-due-to-datastore-issues) we implemented a _helper_ for _resilient communication_.

 Example: